nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

 - #### Denoising UNet
-    The Denoising UNet is the main component of the whole Latent diffusion model because this model is the one which actually is able to iteratively convert a random noise following a particular distribution to a good image embedding by predicting the noise which is present in the input which can then be subtracted from original noisy image to get a less noisy image.
+    The Denoising UNet is the main component of the whole Latent diffusion model because this model is the one which actually is able to iteratively convert a random noise following a particular distribution to a good image embedding by predicting the noise which is present in the input which can then be subtracted from the original noisy image to get a less noisy image.

-    The UNet forward method takes three mandatory input arguments - The encoded noisy image, the encoded text prompt for condition, and the denoising step for which prediction needs to be done.
+    The UNet forward method takes three mandatory input arguments-The encoded noisy image, the encoded text prompt for condition, and the denoising step for which prediction needs to be done.

     Let's try this out for 4th step as an example: